Subscribe: Posts | Comments

 Here is the breakdown of what you see in the console:

-• Monitoring Status: By default, ControlUp only monitors and collects data while you’re logged in to the console, and it’s running.
-There is a separate ControlUp Monitor that signs-in to your ControlUp organization, connects to your managed devices, runs 24/7, requires no user interaction, and performs continuous monitoring.
+• Monitoring Status: By default, ControlUp only monitors and collects data while you’re logged in to the console and it’s running.
+A separate ControlUp Monitor signs in to your ControlUp organization, connects to your managed devices, runs 24/7, requires no user interaction, and performs continuous monitoring.
 My ControlUp Monitor is installed on the file server (LabFS), as it is the server with the lowest utilization in my lab.
 In a production environment, you should install the ControlUp Monitor on a dedicated server.

 • Webster’s Lab: The lab’s ControlUp Organization.